almero-digital-marketing/mikser/README.md

 1. Create a folder for your project.
 After you run Mikser for the first time it will create all necessary folders inside.
 2. Install Mikser inside this folder with `npm install mikser`
 3. Create `mikser.js` inside this folder and add this inside `require('mikser').run();`
 5. Start your first Mikser app with `node mikser`.
-Mikser will start watching your folder for changes and it will generate your web site.
+Mikser will start watching your folder for changes and auto-generate your web site.